alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 review_in: 6 months
 ---

-There are three types of events that would lead GOV.UK to add an emergency banner to the top of each page on the web site.
-Each type of event is detailed below.
+There are three types of events that would lead GOV.UK to add an emergency banner to the top of each page on the web site; a notable death, a national emergency or a local emergency.

 The GOV.UK on-call escalations contact will tell you when you need to publish an emergency banner.
 They will ensure that the event is legitimate and provide you with the text for the emergency banner.
 They will also tell you what type of event it is; you do not need to determine the type of event yourself.